freeCodeCamp/freeCodeCamp/guide/english/html/elements/article-tag/index.md

 ---
 ## Article Tag

 The `<article>` tag represents self-contained content in a document.
-The article should be independent from the rest of page, intended to be distributable and reusable.
+The article should be independent from the rest of page; intended to be distributable and reusable.
+It can add semantic meaning to your markup, and is a good choice to contain entire blog posts, news articles, and similar content.
 The `<article>` tag was added in HTML5 and is supported by major browsers.

-The `<article>` tag can adds semantic meaning to your markup.
-It is a good choice to contain entire blog posts, news articles, and similar content.

 ### Example
 Here is an example of how to use article tag in webpage: